digital-asset/daml/docs/source/getting-started/app-architecture.rst

 .. rubric:: Footnotes

-.. [#f1] FYI Behind the scenes the Daml React hooks library uses the :doc:`Daml Ledger TypeScript library </app-dev/bindings-ts/daml-ledger>` to communicate with a ledger implementation via the :doc:`HTTP JSON API </json-api/index>`.
+.. [#f1]  Behind the scenes the Daml React hooks library uses the :doc:`Daml Ledger TypeScript library </app-dev/bindings-ts/daml-ledger>` to communicate with a ledger implementation via the :doc:`HTTP JSON API </json-api/index>`.